 The National Basketball Association (NBA) desires to achieve a certain level of league parity in order to retain fandom and maintain revenues.
 The NBA believes that it can establish and maintain league parity by enforcing certain rules in offseason free agency.
 The NBA believes that designing a multi-agent system that can be used to simulate the dynamics of the offseason free agency will enable them to determine what effects various rules will have on league parity.

 NBA parity will be measured by computing a Power Index for each team at the beginning of each iteration (after all offseason free agency activity has finished) and computing each team’s Power Index volatility over time.
+The specifics of volatility computation are discussed in the Desired Emergent Behavior section.
 The NBA’s average volatility can then be computed.
 The NBA wants to maximize this average volatility.

 Each agent type will operate under two conditions: